baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 }
 ```

 That `use` block is what is the important piece.
-It says to use the resource for this block, and once done, dispose of it.
-Sadly we have to be explicit in the usage otherwise resources won't get cleaned up.
+This is how we signal to the stream of where to clean up those resources.
+Once that block has finished running, it will close out the stream which will fire the close signal.

 Now if you run this piece, you should get to the `holding` line.
 And you should see this table as the result